carpentries/maintainer-onboarding/_episodes/02-skills.md

 > How might these guidelines influence how a contributor contributes to your lesson?
 {: .prereq}

+> ## Responding to Minute Cards
+> Take a few minutes at the beginning of Onboarding to acknowledge that you have reviewed
+> the Minute Card feedback and address a few of the common questions.
+This will encourage
+> individuals to continue to fill them out!
+{: .callout}

+> ## Initial Thoughts (5 min)
+> What is something new you learned from the readings?
+If you didn't learn something new,
+> what is an idea that you found compelling or hope to implement as a Maintainer?
+{: .challenge}

 ## Interacting with Other Contributors

 Maintainers represent the Carpentries on some of our most